trskop/command-wrapper/command-wrapper/man/command-wrapper-bash-library.7.md

 ```

 When we're not using `less` then change the last command in the pipeline to be
 your preferred pager.
-If we're on Debian-like system then an also use
+If we're on Debian-like system then you can also use
 `sensible-pager` command instead of directly calling specific one.

 If [`bat`](https://github.com/sharkdp/bat), or any other `cat`-like command